Six reasons the Electric Vehicle landslide will just accelerate

 Satisfaction with EVs is falling accordingly.
 Only around 18% of EV users would recommend their vehicle to friends or colleagues.

-In 67 % of all employees commute by car.
+In 67% of all employed people commute by car.

-Most of them live in housing estates and cities in urban centers, often in their own homes.
+Most of them live in housing estates and cities in urban centers, often in their own home.
 With a solar system on the roof, the self-generated electricity can be used for transportation.

 An EV is ideal here.